-We have first characterized each qubit separately by performing its spectroscopy while displacing the frequency of the other qubit with a large bias current pulse (around 0.7 $I_0$ ).
+We have first characterized each qubit separately by performing its spectroscopy while displacing the frequency of the other qubit with a large bias current pulse (around 0.7 I_0).
 Results are shown in Fig.3.8a.
-These data were also completed by performing the spectroscopy in $N_g$ in the vicinity of $N_g = 1/2$ .
-Despite a very low visibility, the peak positions could be fitted to determine $E_J$ and $E_C$ for each qubit (see.
+This data were also completed by performing the spectroscopy in N_g in the vicinity of $N_g = 1/2$.
+Despite a very low visibility, the peak positions could be fitted to determine E_J and E_C for each qubit (see.
 Table 3.1).

-We then performed the spectroscopy of the coupled system, in the vicinity of the point where the two qubit frequencies cross one another, by measuring both switching probabilities at the same time and by following the method described above.
+We have then performed the spectroscopy of the coupled system, in the vicinity of the point where the two qubit frequencies cross one another, by measuring both switching probabilities at the same time and by following the method described above.
 Figure 3.8 shows the result.
-When the two qubits are in resonance (here at $\delta/(2\pi) \simeq 0.07$ ), one observes (see Fig. 3.8b) the superposition of an avoided level crossing induced by the coupling and of a crossing of the levels (this point will become clearer with sample QS 4.2).
-By fitting by eye the anticrossing (see Fig. 3.8c), one determines the order of magnitude of the coupling frequency, i.e. $\nu{cc} = 230 + 10.00$ the coupling frequency $\nu{cc}$ of this sample is increased by a factor 2.5 compared to similar ones fabricated on silicon wafers.
-The effect of the coupling on the energy levels is thus larger, which makes them more clearly visible even when the linewidth is large due to strong decoherence.
-Figure 3.9 shows the spectroscopy of this sample, with qubit B measured 30 ns after qubit A.
+When the two qubits are in resonance (here at $\delta/(2\pi) \simeq 0.07$), one observes somehow (see Fig. 3.8b) the superposition of an avoided level crossing induced by the coupling and of a crossing of the levels (this point will become clearer with sample QS 4.2).
+By fitting with the eye the anticrossing (see Fig. 3.8c), one determines the order of magnitude of the coupling frequency, i.e. $\nu{cc} = 230 + / - 20MHz$.